i1red/os-4th-sem/Lab1/README.md

 My binary operation is multiplication of Java Integers:\
  -if f or g is 0 then return 0\
- -if f or g is null then return null (undefined result, for example sqrt(-1) should return null)\
+ -if f or g is null then return null (undefined result, for example f(7) should return null, f and g accept integers in range 1..6)\
  -else return f * g

 ### Instructions